Lemon Sugar Cookies

 - Scoop 1 1/2 tablespoons of dough and roll into round balls.
 Space 3 inches apart on the baking sheet.

-- Bake for 11-12 minutes, or until tops of cookies are slightly puffy and bottoms are just barely starting to brown.
+- Bake for 11-12 minutes, or until the tops of the cookies are slightly puffy and not quite set and the bottoms are just starting to brown.
 Remove the cookies from the oven and sprinkle with the remaining lemon zest.
-Let the cookies sit on the sheet for 5 minutes, then transfer to a wire rack to cool completely.
+Let the cookies cool on the cookie sheet for 10 minutes, then transfer them to a wire rack to cool completely.

 - If the dough is only going to chill for 30 minutes to an hour, chill it in the bowl.
 If the dough will chill for a few hours or longer, scoop the cookie into balls, place the balls on a plate or cookie sheet, cover loosely with plastic wrap, and refrigerate the balls of cookie dough for up to 3 days.